Milk: Cow's milk: variation by breed

 The protein range for these four breeds is 3.3% to 3.9%, while the lactose range is 4.7% to 4.9%.

 Milk fat percentages may be manipulated by dairy farmers' stock diet formulation strategies.
 The infection known as mastitis, especially in dairy cattle, can cause fat levels to decline.

 Nutritional value

 Processed cow's milk was formulated to contain differing amounts of fat during the 1950s.
 One cup (250 mL) of 2%-fat cow's milk contains 285 mg of calcium, which represents 22% to 29% of the daily recommended intake (DRI) of calcium for an adult.
 Depending on its age, milk contains 8 grams of protein, and a number of other nutrients (either naturally or through fortification).

 Whole milk has a glycemic index of 39±3.
 A food is considered to have a low GI if it is 55 or less.

 For protein quality, whole milk has a Digestible Indispensable Amino Acid Score (DIAAS) of 1.43, with the limiting amino acid for those groups being methionine and cysteine.
 A DIAAS of 1 or more is considered to be an excellent/high protein quality source.

+Cow milk has roughly three times the protein content of human milk.
+McGee writes, "Homogenization, pasteurization, and cooking all cause milk proteins to form weaker, looser curds than they do, and so improve the digestibility of cow's milk."

+Hydration

+Milk can effectively hydrate a person, and lower fat varieties such as skimmed milk may offer a greater hydration benefit in adults than higher-fat forms.
+Several groups associated with dairy producers have further claimed that milk hydrates better than water and frequently incorporate such an assertion into marketing material for milk.
+However, the claim does not have conclusive evidence in favor of it, and chiefly only has the relatively weak support of three small-scale studies.